GrupoDiana/BRT-Documentation/docs/osc/listener.md

 ## `/listener/enableModel`

 This command switches on or off a listener model.
-When a listener model is disabled it does not process the input signal and provides silence at its output. this feature must be implemented in all listener models.
+When a listener model is disabled it does not process the input signal and provides silence at its output.
+This feature must be implemented in all listener models.
 The listener model to be enabled or disabled is didentified by an identifier defined in the used [settings file](/BRT-Documentation/setup/settingsFile).

 #### Syntax